 Terrible Two Course Description

-After the pleasant, rolling run through the premium vineyards of Alexander Valley, serious climbing begins again at Geysers Road, with the next rest stop at the top of the 9-mile, triple-summit climb (mile 84).
+The next 40 miles (35-75) roll easily through the picturesque vineyards and meadows of Napa, Knights, and Alexander Valleys, with only a few moderate hills.
+The first rest stop is in central Calistoga (mile 55).
+Serious climbing begins again at Geysers Road, with the next rest stop at the top of the nine mile, twin-summit climb (mile 84).
 The descent off the backside of Geysers begins with an extremely steep drop of about one mile.
-Following a hard left turn at a junction, it settles into seven miles of gradual downhill into rugged Sulfur Creek Canyon, then several miles of small climbs and longer descents along the canyon.
+Following a hard left turn, it settles into seven miles of gradual downhill into Sulfur Creek Canyon, then several miles of small climbs and longer descents along the canyon.
 This is an active geothermal area, with steep, unstable terrain.
 The road is often washed out or in some state of disrepair.
-There are several sheer drop-offs into the deep canyon, with no guard rails.
+There are several sheer drop-offs into the canyon, with no guard rails.
 Caution is advised.
-After skirting around the edge of the town of Cloverdale, a short climb on Dutcher Creek and a descent into Dry Creek Valley—more vineyards—lead into the midway lunch stop at the Warm Springs Dam Visitor Center (mile 111).
+After passing through Cloverdale, a short climb on Dutcher Creek and a descent into Dry Creek Valley lead into the midway lunch stop at the Warm Springs Dam Visitor Center (mile 110).

 After lunch is when the Terrible Two gets truly terrible.
 The first half of the TT climbs over 7500' in 111 miles.
 The second half climbs over 9000' in under 90 miles, 5000' of it in the first 30 miles after lunch.
 It often takes riders up to three hours longer to complete the second century...if they finish it at all.
 Skaggs Springs—the road the Army Corps of Engineers built to bypass Lake Sonoma in 1981—is an endless series of steep, sun-baked climbs and false summits.
 It can be very hot (90°-115°).
 There will be two informal water stops along this stretch, ten miles apart.
 Eventually, the old road emerges from under the lake and the course returns to pavement from an earlier age...bumpier, but also shadier.
 After 15 miles of steep ups and downs, riders can recuperate on 12 mellow miles of downhills and rollers along the beautiful Gualala River.